How To Remove Unwanted Pictures From Facebook

 1. Ask The Poster To Remove the Image

-In lots of cases, people or groups don’t intend harm when posting an image to Facebook.
-Local clubs, music venues, and event pages will usually remove pictures if you ask them to.
-Visit the page in question, click ‘send message’, and ask them politely to remove your image.
+People or groups often don’t intend harm when posting an image to Facebook.
+Local clubs, music venues, and event pages usually remove pictures if you ask them to.
+Visit the page in question, click ‘Send Message,’ and ask them politely to remove your image.

-If the company or person you’re dealing with is reasonable, then they should remove the post or offer to blur your face out of it.
+If the company or person you’re dealing with is reasonable, they should remove the post or offer to blur your face out.

 2. Reporting The Image To Facebook

-Facebook includes an option to report the sharing of private images.
-On the photo in question click the triple-dot icon, then click ‘Find support or report post’.
-Next, click on the ‘something else’ bubble, and scroll down to ‘sharing private images’, hitting send to confirm your report.
+Facebook includes an option to report the sharing of intimate images.
+Click the triple-dot icon on the photo in question, then click ‘Find support or report post.’
+Next, click on the ‘something else’ bubble, and scroll down to ‘sharing private images,’ hitting send to confirm your report.

-In a lot of cases, Facebook will review and remove a reported image within a few days to a week if the report is genuine.
-You can also go to your support inbox to keep up-to-date with the current state of any reports you happen to have made.
+In many cases, Facebook will review and remove a reported image within a few days to a week if the report is genuine.
+You can also go to your support inbox to keep up-to-date with the current state of any reports you have made.

 3. Contacting the Authorities

-Facebook does not provide a way to directly contact them.
+Facebook does not provide a way to contact them directly.
 With over 2 billion users on the site, the volume of direct contact this would lead to would overwhelm their services.
-In the case of serious harassment or the posting of highly sensitive information, your best bet is to contact your local authorities.
+In the case of severe harassment or the posting of highly sensitive information, your best bet is to contact your local authorities.

 Firstly, you should document the post itself.
-Take a screenshot of it and of the account that has shared it, including possible contact details.
-That way when the authorities get involved you will have proof that the post existed if the abuser deletes it.
-Then you should find either an email address or telephone number for the section of your local law enforcement that deals with online harassment and abuse.
+Take a screenshot of it and the shared account, including possible contact details.
+That way, when the authorities get involved, you will have proof that the post existed if the abuser deletes it.
+Then you should find either an email address or telephone number for your local law enforcement section that deals with online harassment and abuse.

-If all else fails, you can contact us and we’ll fight to get your unwanted pictures removed from social media.
+If all else fails, you can contact us, and we’ll fight to remove your unwanted pictures from social media.

 Featured image by DenPhotos from Shutterstock.com